 With Microsoft Search in Bing you get search results both from the web and from your organization – in any browser and on any device.

-In addition to web results, you can find, people, groups, SharePoint sites, files, resources, tools, locations.
-If your organization uses Microsoft Teams or Yammerm, you can also find and conversations.
+In addition to web results, you can find people, groups, SharePoint sites, files, resources, tools, locations.
+If your organization uses Microsoft Teams or Yammer, you can also find and conversations.
 For example, search for a topic or a person’s name and then click the Conversations tab.
+You don't need to learn special terms or commands, Bing understands common words and tries to understand what you really want to find.
+Just ask naturally.

 Microsoft Search doesn't use the searches you do in your organization to improve public web results or to improve Bing and Microsoft Search doesn't let advertisers target you or anyone within your organization.